 Support teaching, research, and patient care.

 Dr. Edith Ho joined Stanford University in February of 2020, where she currently holds the position of Clinical Associate Professor of Medicine in the Division of Gastroenterology and Hepatology.
 She specializes in the diagnosis and treatment of inflammatory bowel disease and also practices general gastroenterology.
 Previously, she joined faculty at Case Western Reserve School of Medicine as Assistant Professor of Medicine.
 She served as a gastroenterologist at the Cleveland Veterans Affairs Medical Center, where she was Director of the Inflammatory Bowel Disease Program.
 She was also the Co-Director of the Fecal Microbiota Transplantation Program, where she was lauded as the pioneer of the first fecal transplant program in the U.S. veterans affairs healthcare system nationwide.Dr.
 Ho is a Diplomate of the American Board of Internal Medicine (ABIM) and the American Board of Gastroenterology, a Fellow of the American College of Gastroenterology (FACG), and a Fellow of the American Gastroenterological Association (AGAF).
-She serves on the Educational Affairs Committee of ACG where she chairs several abstract committees, directs regional post-graduate courses, and develops CME content for the American Journal of Gastroenterology.
-She also serves on the AGA Institute Clinical Guidelines Committee as a panel member and guideline author.
+She serves on the ACG Research Committee and the ACG Educational Affairs Committee where she has chaired several abstract committees, directed regional post-graduate courses, and developed CME content for the American Journal of Gastroenterology.
+She also served on the AGA Institute Clinical Guidelines Committee as aguideline author for the latest guideline for medical therapy for moderate to severe Crohn's Disease.